The 8 Step Guide to Speed Up Your WordPress Website

 A magnifying glass focusing on the word database

 Your website is one of your biggest marketing tools, but if it’s slow or overcrowded with outdated data, users will skip over it.
 A common solution to speeding up a website is database cleanup–getting rid of old pages, posts, and images that no longer serve any purpose.
 Keeping your WordPress website fast is critical for Google ranking and pageviews.
 Improving site speed can be done in many ways, from increasing keyword density to optimizing images and CSS files.
-However, one of the quickest ways to speed up a WordPress site is by cleaning up your database.
+One of the quickest ways to speed up a WordPress site is by cleaning up your database.
 This includes deleting unnecessary posts, pages, comments and other data that slows down your website’s retrieval time.
 In time, as your blog grows and as you begin to deliver more content to your readers, you will find that your site becomes slower due to blow.
 Load is the leftover unneeded information and cold that is left in your system, even after you’ve deleted plugins.

 8. Disable Hotlinking of Images